dodgebc/jaxkd/README.md

 Or just grab `tree.py`.

 ## Notes
-- The `demo.ipynb` notebook in the source repository has some additional examples, including gradient-based optimization using neighbors and iterative clustering with *k*-means.
+- The `demo.ipynb` notebook in the source repository has some additional examples, including gradient-based optimization.
 - The `query_neighbors` function is intended for small values of *k* and does not use a max heap for simplicity.
 - Some common *k*-d tree operations such as ball search are not implemented because they do not return a fixed size array.
 But there are probably others which could be implemented if there is a need.
 Suggestions welcome!
 - Only the Euclidean distance is currently supported, this relatively easy to change if needed.